 Also, T3 can be muted in its effect by adrenal glands that are overactive, spitting out too much of the fight or flight response known as adrenaline.
 This leads to adrenal fatigue.

 I had both.
 My ardenals were tapped and my hormones were low.
 Not off the charts low, but not in the optimal top 1/3 ideal range my doctor wanted to see.

-Within a few weeks, I was feeling energized, motivated, happy and less anxious, sleeping like a baby, less dry with fuller hair, with a larger appetite yet losing weight.
+Within a few weeks, I was feeling energized and less tired, motivated, happy and less anxious, sleeping like a baby, less dry with fuller hair, with a larger appetite yet losing weight.
 I wouldn’t necessarily even say weight, more like bloat.
 I felt constantly bloated, like that yucky PMS feeling in your gut, ugh.
 I even went so far as to see a GI doctor.
 I know my body.
 I knew I was pregnant 5-6 days before my missed period, just because I can tell changes in my body.

 At the end of the day, you need to TRUST your own instincts (yes, trust your gut) because you and only you know your body and when something is off.
 If you are feeling like something is off or wrong, it probably is.
 You may not get an instant answer, and you may need to turn to Eastern or alternative medicine (acupuncture needles as old as 3,000 years old have been found, while Western medicine dates back a few hundred years.
 And not too long ago, we used to practice blood-letting!)